-With increased mobility and desire for independence around 15 months, it’s a good idea to take a look around your house for any new safety concerns, like furniture that needs to be anchored or door knobs that need to be child proofed.
-Check out my Amazon page for more baby proofing products.
+With increased mobility and desire for independence around 15 months, it’s a good idea to take a look around your house for any new safety concerns, like furniture that needs to be anchored or door knobs that need to be baby proofed.

-Is there a sleep regression at 15 months?
+Is there a sleep regression at 15 months?anchor

 Sometimes!
 The developmental strides and separation anxiety babies typically experience at 15 months old can lead to changes in sleep.
 When going through a 15 month sleep regression, my best advice is to stay consistent.
 Sleep regressions can last anywhere from a few days to weeks, and making changes to your baby’s routine or healthy sleep habits during this time can turn a little bump in the road into an ongoing sleep struggle.

 If your baby has been struggling with sleep for awhile, please know that my 5-24 Month Collection is a holistic and fully customizable approach to sleep that will help you establish great sleep, even in the midst of a regression.

 Expert Tip: Changes in sleep at 15 months may mean your baby is ready to transition from 2 naps to 1.